nibblesnbits/my-portfolio/conv/book.md

 But she carried them anyway.
 That was the work.

 The grieving family stood still beneath the sun, their shadows trembling slightly in the heat.
-Vel—though they called her something else then, something longer, heavier—began to move.
+Vel—though they called her something else then—began to move.

 Each step was deliberate.
 Each gesture held memory like it could spill.